alexaoliveira2000/nonogram/readme.md

 ![row_solve_info](https://github.com/alexaoliveira2000/nonogram/assets/77057098/eb7a36fd-4130-4caf-a635-7ae1ea13280a)

-As we saw earlier, converting the sequence (1 1) to binary we have the decimal 20 (which is the maximum possibility), and converting the already given number (0 1 0 0 0) to decimal we have the number 8.
+As we saw earlier, converting the clue (1 1) to binary gives us the decimal 20 (which is the maximum possibility), and converting the solution so far (0 1 0 0 0) to decimal gives us the number 8.
 This means that the actual solution is between 8 and 20.
 Let's check all the possibilities manually:
 - (1 0 1 0 0) --> 20 --> 20 & 8 = 0 (no solution)
 - (1 0 0 1 0) --> 18 --> 18 & 8 = 0 (no solution)
 - (1 0 0 0 1) --> 17 --> 17 & 8 = 0 (no solution)
 - (0 1 0 1 0) --> 10 --> 10 & 8 = 10 (solution) --> (0 1 0 1 0)

 As you can see, 5 (0 0 1 0 1) is no longer a solution.
-We just need to check all possibilities between the given number so far (minimum) and the sequence number (maximum).
+We just need to check all possibilities between the solution so far (minimum) and the clue number (maximum).
 In the example above, 10 is the only possible solution (0 1 0 1 0).

 Given this, for every given two positive decimal numbers (for instance, 20 and 8), we can write a function that returns us a list of all possible solutions between them (it works with binary in background!):